chatdesk/grouphug/CONTRIBUTING.md

 If you want to add a complex feature or change which is not already mentioned, please open an issue or discussion topic to discuss.
 For simple additions and bug fixes you can open a PR directly.

+## Formatting and pre-commit hooks

+To ensure your PR is properly formatted, install pre-commit hooks using `pre-commit install`

+This will run black, isort, and clear any output from example notebooks when committing.

 # Notes on Grouphug internals

 This section contains notes on implementation details of huggingface transformers and grouphug.